Get Involved ...

 Email Senator Pocock: Senator.David.Pocock@aph.gov.au

-ACT Education Directorate - Non-government Schools Branch (Territory)
+ACT Education Directorate - Non-Government Schools Branch (Territory)

 The ACT Education Directorate is at the centre of ensuring ACT Public and Private schools meet their obligations under the Education Act.
 Join other parents and teachers who have raised their concerns about governance issues at BCC, to help advocate for change.
-If you have concerns or complaints, reach out to the Directorate's Non-Government Schools Branch directly and confidentially.

 Email the ACT Education Directorate : ngs.concerns@act.gov.au